About the NBP

 On 10 June 2010, Professor Marek Belka was approved by the Parliament of the Republic of Poland as President of Narodowy Bank Polski.

 In January 2011, Professor Marek Belka was elected for a 3-year term of office in the Steering Committee of the European Systemic Risk Board.
+In January 2014 he was re-elected for a next 3-year term of office.
 Since November 2011 he has chaired the World Bank/IMF Development Committee and, since June 2012, the Vienna 2.0 Initiative Steering Committee.
 In May 2013, Professor Belka became a Member of the Central Bank Governance Group at the Bank for International Settlements (BIS) in Basel.